 Remember: buyers do not submit their contact information, register for a webinar, or make a purchase when developers want them to; they take action when they are ready.

-They also won’t read the newest white paper, tip sheet, or blog post just because it is newly published or it created under a HIPPO’s direction.
-The right person and right content need to meet each other at the right time.
+They also won’t read the newest white paper, tip sheet, or blog post just because it is newly published or it was created under a HIPPO’s direction.
+The right person and content need to meet at the right time.
 Data-driven knowledge can make this possible.

-While the HIPPO’s input may play an important part in the content creation process, data center developers should not rely on it exclusively.
+While the HIPPO’s input may be important in the content creation process, data center developers should not rely on it exclusively.
 Platforms and processes must be in place to collect content ideas from potential customers and turn them into valuable assets.
-In the end, the best ideas have to prevail, not the biggest paycheck or loudest voice.
+Ultimately, the best ideas must prevail, not the biggest paycheck or loudest voice.

-What is does your Data Center do to attract the right audience?
-Let us know in the Comments below.
+What does your Data Center do to attract the right audience?
+Let us know in the comments below.